NetApp/trident/docs/kubernetes/operations/tasks/backends/anf.rst

-location           Name of the Azure location new volumes will be created in       "" (random) virtualNetwork     Name of a virtual network with a delegated subnet               "" (random) subnet             Name of a subnet delegated to ``Microsoft.Netapp/volumes``      "" (random) nfsMountOptions    Fine-grained control of NFS mount options                       "-o nfsvers=3" limitVolumeSize    Fail provisioning if requested volume size is above this value  "" (not enforced by default)
+location           Name of the Azure location new volumes will be created in       "" (random) virtualNetwork     Name of a virtual network with a delegated subnet               "" (random) subnet             Name of a subnet delegated to ``Microsoft.Netapp/volumes``      "" (random) nfsMountOptions    Fine-grained control of NFS mount options                       "nfsvers=3" limitVolumeSize    Fail provisioning if requested volume size is above this value  "" (not enforced by default)
 ================== =============================================================== ================================================

+Whether a backend's volumes will be mounted using NFS v3 or NFS v4.1 is a decision that must be made when defining a backend or storage class.
+The default is NFS v3, but you can use the ``nfsMountOptions`` backend setting to control this choice.
+Just include ``nfsvers=4`` in the comma-delimited mount options list to choose NFS v4.1.
+Any mount options set in a storage class will override mount options set in a backend configuration file.

 You can control how each volume is provisioned by default using these options in a special section of the configuration.
 For an example, see the configuration examples below.